antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 * **System.Xaml**.
 When creating UWP applications, developers will use the WinRT XAML APIs.
 Hence, .NET Core currently doesn't include the managed XAML framework, which includes the ability to parse XAML documents and instantiate the described object graph.

 For a full list, take a look at [CoreFX issues marked as port-to-core](https://github.com/dotnet/corefx/issues?q=is%3Aopen+is%3Aissue+label%3Aport-to-core).
 Please note that this list doesn't represent a commitment from us to open source all these components or even bring them to .NET Core -- they are simply capturing the desire from the community to do so.
 That being said, if you care about any of the components listed above, consider participating in the discussions on GitHub so that your voice can be heard.
 And if you think something is missing, [file a new issue](http://github.com/dotnet/corefx/issues/new).

+Would you be interested in helping us to port a component?
+In some cases, the source code of the .NET Framework implementation has been made available under MIT, as part of [reference source](github.com/microsoft/referencesource).
+We're looking into ways to enable the community to support our porting efforts.
+If you're willing to participate, shoot me an email at immol at microsoft dot com.

 Also, we're actively looking into areas that customers find particularly challenging to port.
 For instance, we recently had several design meetings on minimizing the [differences in reflection](https://github.com/dotnet/apireviews/tree/master/2016-01-19-reflection).